SebastianGau/text-summarizer-api/README.md

 ```

 You can ause the following instructions and PowerShell script to push code to the API:

- 1. open Windows PowerShell by pressing the windows key + R at the same time and enter 'powershell'
+ 1. open Windows PowerShell by pressing the windows key + r at the same time and enter 'powershell'
  2. enter 'cd Desktop' into the console and press enter
  3. create a text file on your by entering 'New-Item mycode.txt' into the console and press enter
  4. open the file by entering 'start mycode.txt' into the console and press enter
- 5. copy the contents from the example function into the text editor and press Str + s on your keyboard
+ 5. copy the contents from the example function into the text editor and press str + s on your keyboard

 Use the following PowerShell script to update the remote code (you can just copy and paste it):